Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms

 Unfortunately, taking action to address an \emph{incorrect} hypothesis can have several undesirable consequences.
 For example, if the model actually performs just as well in snowy environments, then the company's efforts to improve the model's performance on that group may have been better expended elsewhere, or may even worsen the model's performance on other groups \citep{li2022whac}.
 Thus, we argue that this under-examined step of hypothesis formation is critically important for many stakeholders.

 In this work, we design a controlled user study to investigate how participants make sense of the slices output by algorithms to form hypotheses of model behavior.
 Our study has three parts, illustrated in Figure \ref{fig:experiment-phases}.
-First, after training a model on a large object detection dataset \citep{lin2014microsoft}, we run two state-of-the-art slice discovery algorithms, \textsc{Domino} \citep{eyuboglu2022domino} and \textsc{PlaneSpot} \citep{plumb2023rigorous} that identify high-error slices of data.
-Next, we show these slices to $N = 15$ study participants and ask them to \emph{form behavioral hypotheses} (i.e. describe in words the subgroups where the model underperforms) corresponding to each slice.
-Finally, we then \emph{validate each hypothesis} (i.e. whether the model actually underperforms on these groups) by measuring the model's performance on new data that matches each hypothesis.
+First, after training a model on a large object detection dataset \citep{lin2014microsoft}, we run two state-of-the-art slice discovery algorithms, \textsc{Domino} \citep{eyuboglu2022domino} and \textsc{PlaneSpot} \citep{plumb2023rigorous} that output high-error slices of data.
+Next, we show these slices to $N = 15$ study participants and ask them to \emph{form behavioral hypotheses} (\ie{} describe in words a group where the model underperforms) corresponding to each slice.
+Finally, we then \emph{validate each hypothesis} (\ie{} whether the model actually underperforms on these groups) by measuring the model's performance on new data that matches each hypothesis.
 In summary, our work makes the following contributions: